deanturpin/handt/readme.md

 * Get prices from CryptoCompare
 * Filter small value coins and bad prices

+## update.cpp
+* Update current positions with recent prices

 ## strategy.cpp
 * Run strategies

 ## positions.cpp
+* Takes the outcome of new strategies
 * Consolidate existing and new positions

+## execute.cpp
+* Execute chosen symbols on an exchange

 ## close.cpp
 * Consider closing each position